much are your puppies?

 discomfort.
 This is quite normal puppy behavior in all breeds & is usually

 soon outgrown.
 Most get very concerned that their pup will be aggressive because

 of this.
-If you gently pick them up by the scruff of the neck & hold them until
+If you gently pick them up by the scruff of the neck or simply pin them down & hold them until

 never use their call name when bad.
 They must associate their call name with only